okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/apps/index.md

 #### Application User Profile Object

-Application User profiles are app-specific but may be customized by the Profile Editor in the administrator UI.
-SSO apps typically don't support a user profile while apps with [user provisioning features](#features) have an app-specific profiles with optional and/or required properties.
+Application User profiles are app-specific, but may be customized by the Profile Editor in the administrator UI.
+SSO apps typically don't support a user profile while apps with [user provisioning features](#features) have app-specific profiles with optional and/or required properties.
 Any profile properties visible in the administrator UI for an application assignment can also be assigned via the API.
 Some properties are reference properties and imported from the target application and only allow specific values to be configured.

 ##### Profile Editor

 ![Profile Editor UI](/img/okta-admin-ui-profile-editor.png "Profile Editor UI")

-> Managing profiles for applications is restricted to specific editions and requires access to the Universal Directory <ApiLifecycle access="ea" /> feature
+> Managing profiles for applications is restricted to specific editions and requires access to the Universal Directory <ApiLifecycle access="ea" /> feature.

 ##### Example Application Assignment